 Expect Soy to be divided and vegan joy multiplied at this vegan cafe in Glasgow.

 We first stepped in on a Saturday morning, ducking out of the typical drizzly Scottish summer day and into the golden warmth of the cafe.
-Inside was bustling with activity, and we snagged a spot at the large table that seems to more often than not serve as a communal table.
-Community, coziness, and of course good food go hand in hand in hand at Soy Division.
+It was bustling with weekend activity, but we managed to snag a spot at the communal table.
+Community, coziness, and good food go hand in hand at Soy Division.

 Without even seeing the menu, the choices displayed at the deli counter overwhelmed us, in the best way possible.
 There were stacks of sausage rolls, sandwiches, an assortment of sides…the list goes on.
 We had found the epicenter of homemade Scottish vegan food in Glasgow.
 Veren’s spying eye even caught a hot quiche resting on the counter.
 He asked if it was available for eating – low and behold – twas.

 The quiche is possibly the best we’ve ever had.
 According to Debbie, it takes around 4 hours and we’re not surprised.
 Our favorite Spanish tortilla in Madrid requires similar prep.